 - Acting for the granddaughter of a patient of the Court of Protection in respect of a statutory Will application in respect of an estate worth over £3m.

 - Advising clients in respect of a claim for proprietary estoppel over their entitlement to the deceased uncle’s interest in a substantial farm.

 - Advising beneficiaries in relation to various claims arising in respect of their entitlement to their late mother’s estate which include a number of residential properties and a freehold public house.

 Andrew joined Wedlake Bell LLP in November 2015 from Wilson Solicitors LLP where he was a partner.
 He is a full member of the Association of Contentious Trust and Probate Specialists (ACTAPS) and has been since 2006.
-He is listed in the Legal 500 (2015) where is described as "thorough and commercial".
+He is listed in the Legal 500 (2015) where he is described as “thorough and commercial”.
 He is also recognised as a Prominent Figure in the field of contentious trusts in the Citywealth Leaders List for 2015.

 Andrew has been widely quoted in national and regional newspapers on subjects such as the recent landmark ruling that DNA evidence should be used to settle disputes of hereditary titles in The Telegraph and The National.

 "Andrew O'Keeffe is ‘outstandingly intelligent and dynamic’."

 "Andrew O’Keeffe is ‘extremely experienced and a formidable opponent’"